Precision-Induced Irreversibility in non-Hermitian systems

-Here we identify a third route to the arrow of time: \emph{Precision-Induced Irreversibility} (PIR).
-In contrast with decoherence, driven by environmental entanglement, and chaos, which requires nonlinear dynamics, PIR arises from the interplay of three ingredients in strictly linear evolution: amplification, non-normality, and finite dynamic range.
+Here we identify \emph{Precision-Induced Irreversibility} (PIR)---a route to the arrow of time within non-Hermitian dynamics.
+Like decoherence and chaos-based irreversibility, PIR is an emergent phenomenon at the level of description where experiments operate.
+Unlike them, it arises from the interplay of three ingredients in strictly linear evolution: amplification, mode mixing (as warranted by non-normality), and finite dynamic range.
 These form an essential trinity; remove any one and reversibility can be restored.
 Non-Hermitian systems with gain and loss~\cite{rotter_non-hermitian_2009, moiseyev_non-hermitian_2011}, now realized across photonics~\cite{ruter_observation_2010} and other wave platforms, provide the natural setting.
+In these classical wave platforms the non-Hermitian equation is the fundamental equation of motion---there is no reservoir to reverse---so the predictability horizon is intrinsic; in open quantum systems the same ${\cal H}$ arises as a reduced description and the horizon appears at the accessible level.
 Exponential amplification drives amplitudes apart, creating a dynamic-range crisis (Fig.~\ref{fig1}a), much as a camera sensor struggles to capture a scene against a very bright background.
 It turns out amplification alone is not enough: non-normality forces the mixed-scale additions of Fig.~\ref{fig1}b, without which each component could be tracked separately.
 When the subdominant component sinks below the precision threshold, distinct states collapse onto identical representations and information evaporates.
-Unlike Landauer erasure~\cite{landauer_irreversibility_1961, plenio_physics_2001}, where bits are deliberately discarded, PIR describes information that becomes unresolvable solely because the dynamics overwhelms the representation capacity.
+Unlike Landauer erasure~\cite{landauer_irreversibility_1961, plenio_physics_2001}, where bits are deliberately discarded, PIR describes information that becomes unresolvable because the non-unitary dynamics overwhelms the representation capacity.
 It also differs from Prigogine's precision-limited irreversibility in (classically) chaotic systems~\cite{prigogine_end_1997}: there nonlinear dynamics demands infinite precision to track trajectories, whereas PIR requires no chaos and operates within strictly linear evolution.
 The minimal two-level setting places PIR beyond the reach of chaos-based irreversibility, which requires nonlinear dynamics and continuous phase space.
-More broadly, Del Santo and Gisin have argued that infinite-precision initial conditions are not physically realizable---the Bekenstein bound forbids encoding unlimited information in finite volume~\cite{delsanto_physics_2019, gisin_mathematical_2020}.
-PIR provides a quantitative dynamical formula for the consequences of this finiteness in non-normal linear systems.
+More broadly, Del Santo and Gisin have argued that infinite-precision is not physically realizable---the Bekenstein bound forbids encoding unlimited information in finite volume~\cite{delsanto_physics_2019, gisin_mathematical_2020}.
+PIR provides a quantitative dynamical formula for the consequences of this finiteness in linear non-Hermitian systems.